AdaCore/gnatstudio/docs/users_guide/projects.rst

 One way to prevent such accidents is to change the write permissions of the project files themselves.
 On Unix systems, you could also change the owner of the file.
-When GPS can't write a project file, it reports an error to the user.
-However, the above doesn't prevent a user from trying to make changes at the GUI level, since the error message only occurs when trying to save the project (this is by design, so that temporary modification can be done in memory).
+When GPS cannot write a project file, it reports an error to the user.
+However, the above does not prevent a user from trying to make changes at the GUI level, since the error message only occurs when trying to save the project (this is by design, so that temporary modification can be done in memory).